Conventional. Conforming. Non-conforming. Do you know the difference?

 Within the mortgage industry, loans are repackaged and sold on the secondary market to mortgage investors, the biggest of which include the government-sponsored entities (GSEs), Fannie Mae and Freddie Mac.
 When a pool of loans adheres to the standards of Fannie Mae and Freddie Mac, the loans are considered “conforming.”
 When they do not, such as with jumbo loans, they are considered “non-conforming.”

 Let’s take a closer look at the differences of conforming and non-conforming loans, and how borrowers can assess which home loan will benefit them most.

-In order for a mortgage loan to be conforming, it must meet certain criteria that would allow Fannie Mae and Freddie Mac to purchase the loan.
-The most significant of these criteria is the loan limit, which refers to the maximum amount of the loan.
+In order for a mortgage loan to be conforming, it must meet the specific criteria that allow Fannie Mae and Freddie Mac to purchase the loan.
+The most significant of these criteria is the loan limit, which refers to the maximum amount of the loan that Fannie Mae or Freddie Mac will purchase.
 The loan limit can change from year to year.
-In most states in 2013, the conforming loan limit for a single-family, one-unit property is $417,000.
-Certain areas of the country, such as Alaska, Hawaii, the Virgin Islands and Guam, have a higher loan limit.
-Other criteria for conforming loans include standards for debt-to-income ratios and financial documentation that must be submitted by the borrower to support the loan.

-As described above, the loan amount, your financial situation, the property type and a variety of other factors may dictate which loan type you qualify for.
-However, there are times when borrowers have a choice.
-Either way, it's very important to follow all the same best practices: comparison shop lenders to understand different programs, rates, fees and of course confirm lenders' quality.
+As described above, the loan amount, and your financial situation, along with a variety of other factors, dictate which loan type you qualify for.
+However, there are times when the borrower has a choice.

 To find out more information about the current loan limits and loan programs, contact PennyMac today at (888) 457-0047.